Moksha: Advaita Vedanta

+Shankara takes desire for moksha itself to be a state of moksha.
+A guru, being the instrument to achieve moksha, is key.
+Those who are on their path to moksha (samnyasin), suggests Klaus Klostermaier, are quintessentially free individuals, without craving for anything in the worldly life, thus are neither dominated by, nor dominating anyone else.

-Vivekachudamani, which literally means "Crown Jewel of Discriminatory Reasoning", is a book devoted to moksa in Vedanta philosophy.
+Vivekachudamani, which literally means "Crown Jewel of Discriminatory Reasoning", is a book devoted to moksa in Advaita Vedanta philosophy.
 It explains what behaviors and pursuits lead to moksha, as well what actions and assumptions hinder moksha.
 The four essential conditions, according to Vivekachudamani, before one can commence on the path of moksha include (1) vivekah (discrimination, critical reasoning) between everlasting principles and fleeting world; (2) viragah (indifference, lack of craving) for material rewards; (3) samah (calmness of mind), and (4) damah (self restraint, temperance).
 The Brahmasutrabhasya adds to the above four requirements, the following: uparati (lack of bias, dispassion), titiksa (endurance, patience), sraddha (faith) and samadhana (intentness, commitment).

-The Advaita tradition considers moksha achievable by removing avidya (ignorance).
-Moksha is seen as a final release from illusion, and through knowledge (anubhava) of one's own fundamental nature, which is Satcitananda.
-Advaita holds there is no being/non-being distinction between Atman, Brahman, and Paramatman.
-The knowledge of Brahman leads to moksha, where Brahman is described as that which is the origin and end of all things, the universal principle behind and at source of everything that exists, consciousness that pervades everything and everyone.
-Advaita Vedanta emphasizes Jnana Yoga as the means of achieving moksha.
-Bliss, claims this school, is the fruit of knowledge (vidya) and work (karma).
+It explains one of many meditative steps on the path to moksha, as:

+Dvaita

 The Dvaita (dualism) traditions define moksha as the loving, eternal union with God and considered the highest perfection of existence.
 Dvaita schools suggest every soul encounters liberation differently.
-Dualist schools (e.g. Vaishnava) see God as the object of love, for example, a personified monotheistic conception of Shiva, Vishnu or Adishakti.
+Dualist traditions (e.g. Vaishnava) see God as the object of love, for example, a personified monotheistic conception of Shiva, Vishnu or Adishakti.
 By immersing oneself in the love of God, one's karmas slough off, one's illusions decay, and truth is lived.
 Both the worshiped and worshiper gradually lose their illusory sense of separation and only One beyond all names remains.
 This is salvation to dualist schools of Hinduism.
 Dvaita Vedanta emphasizes Bhakti Yoga as the means of achieving moksha.

+Vishishtadvaita

-The Vishistadvaita tradition, led by Ramanuja, defines avidya and moksha differently from the Advaita tradition.
+The Vishistadvaita tradition, primarily propounded by Ramanuja, defines avidya and moksha differently from the Advaita tradition.
 To Ramanuja, avidya is a focus on the self, and vidya is a focus on a loving god.
 The Vishistadvaita school argues that other schools of Hinduism create a false sense of agency in individuals, which makes the individual think oneself as potential or self-realized god.
 Such ideas, claims Ramanuja, decay to materialism, hedonism and self worship.
 Individuals forget Ishvara (God).
 Mukti, to Vishistadvaita school, is release from such avidya, towards the intuition and eternal union with God.
+While the jiva attains equality with Brahman in moksha, it still retains its individuality.